 What we know and what we don’t know…

 Due to the history of secrecy, there is no long-term research on donor conceived families, and little reliable knowledge.
 A number of individual sperm-donor-conceived adults have spoken up about their situation, with a variety of views, and there is now some research on their experiences and feelings.
 Most of those researched were told about their beginnings when they were teenagers or adults and often in very unsatisfactory circumstances.
-There is beginning to be research with some children who have ‘known’ since they were little but it is early days with this.
-So far there are only a few anecdotal accounts of how teenagers and adults conceived by egg or embryo donation feel.
+There is a growing body of research with some children who have ‘known’ since they were little but it is early days with this.
+So far there are only a few anecdotal accounts or small sample sizes of how teenagers and adults conceived by egg or embryo donation feel.
 No research has been carried out into how the feelings and needs of adults conceived with egg, double (egg and sperm) or embryo donation may differ from those conceived by sperm donation.
 It is possible that those who have no genetic connection to their parent(s) may have stronger feelings about their origins, but this remains unknown, as does any child or adult’s perspective on being conceived abroad.

 Since identifiable donors are available in the UK, the best we can do is try to imagine our children’s feelings and reactions, and consider how we might explain our choices and decisions to them, and support them as they grow up.